evliang/leetcode-problem-picker/README.md

 # leetcode-problem-picker

 ## Original motivation:
 A quick answer to the question “Which leetcode problem should I do next?”
-Randomly choosing from 1750 questions wasn’t cutting it for me.
+Because randomly choosing from 1750 questions wasn’t cutting it for me.

 ## Possible modes:
-While I was practicing, I found that I had different needs:
+Needs that I have discovered so far:
-1. Topic focus: e.g. “only graph or DP problems”.
+1. Topic Focus: “only graph or DP problems”.
-2. (company) list: e.g. which problems were more frequently asked by companies that I’m interested in?
+2. Filtered Lists: Which problems were frequently asked by companies I’m interested in?
+Also lists like Blind 75
-3. Level up: (incomplete/WIP)
-User maintains a list of completed/failed problems (and time spent solving) and program determines an approximate “skill range” for each topic (e.g. Hard 24-28% for Trees, Medium 34-45% for dynamic programming) by factoring in each problem’s “acceptance rate”.
-Then it gives a problem within that range, balancing being challenged with not being discouraged.
-Idea comes from RPGs.
-4. Improved random (TODO)
-Still random, but adds weight to problems with higher like count (and higher like-dislike ratio) and possibly to problems with lower number.
+3. Level Up (WIP): Determines user's "skill range" for each topic in order to challenge (and not discourage).
+4. Weighted random (TODO): Weighted towards high like count, high like-dislike ratio, etc.

+# Uhhhhh nice README but where's the code?
+I personally use this program every time I do leetcode.
+I wish to share and help others, but what I have is a product of months of ideas.
+It is neither presentable nor ready for public consumption (i.e. in the way described in this README)

+If you are interested in this idea, please star this repo and revisit in a week or so.
+If this project gathers enough interest, I will have no choice but to dedicate more evenings to this project.

 ## Setup:
 ```git clone https://github.com/evliang/leetcode-problem-picker.git```